HAFixAgent: History-Aware Program Repair Agent: Results

 \subsubsection{Motivation}

-Our prior work \cite{shi2025hafix} shows that injecting historical context improves LLM repair for single-line bugs under simple prompting.
+Prior work \cite{shi2025hafix} shows that injecting historical context improves LLM repair for single-line bugs under simple prompting.
 History carries heuristic signals that are hard to infer from a static snapshot: the fault introducing change, coevolving functions and files, and often intent hints in commit diffs and messages.
-RQ0's finding that most Defects4J bugs, even multi-hunk ones, have only one single historical blame commit, suggests that historical context could also scale to APR techniques for more complex bug types.
+RQ0's finding that blame commits are broadly available suggests that historical context could scale to more complex bug types.
+However, RQ0 also reveals that blame concentration differs across benchmarks: while Defects4J blame is highly concentrated (99.5\% single-commit), BugsInPy shows more scattered blame (41.6\% multi-commit), raising the question of whether a single-commit strategy generalizes across languages.

-This RQ rigorously validates the benefit of blame-derived context on SH, SFMH and MFMH bugs, in the context of our proposed HAFixAgent.
-To thoroughly validate our approach, we first establish HAFixAgent's practical viability by benchmarking it against state-of-the-art (SOTA) baselines to determine if our history-aware method is competitive.
-Second, we isolate the specific impact of our core hypothesis by evaluating the agent across different context configurations (i.e., "with" versus "without" history).
-This analysis is essential to pinpoint and quantify the precise contribution of historical context and to understand how these gains vary by bug category.
-This motivates the following questions: (a) is HAFixAgent competitive against SOTA baselines? (b) what is the performance impact of adding historical context to an APR agent, and (c) how do these gains vary by bug category?
+This RQ rigorously validates the benefit of blame-derived context on SH, SFMH and MFMH bugs, in the context of our proposed \appname, across both Java and Python benchmarks.
+To thoroughly validate our approach, we first establish \appname's practical viability by benchmarking it against state-of-the-art (SOTA) baselines on the same LLM to determine if our history-aware method is competitive.
+Second, we isolate the specific impact of our core hypothesis by evaluating the agent across different context configurations (i.e., with versus without history) on both Defects4J and BugsInPy.
+This analysis is essential to quantify the precise contribution of historical context, understand how gains vary by bug category, and determine whether the effect generalizes across languages.
+This motivates the following questions: (a) is \appname competitive against SOTA baselines on the same LLM? (b) what is the performance impact of adding historical context to an APR agent, and (c) how do these gains vary by bug category and across benchmarks?